3 Kinds of Information

 Manuals provide “how to” information, such as how to write a correct citation.
 An example is the Publication Manual of the American Psychological Association, 7th Edition.

-Handbooks treat one broad subject in brief, or give a brief survey of a subject.
-They may also include directions or examples.
-Examples are the Handbook of American Popular Culture and the Business Plans Handbook.
+Handbooks provide a concise overview of single topic, including directions and examples.
+Examples include the Handbook of American Popular Culture and the Business Plans Handbook.

 Gazetteers are dictionaries of geographical places.
 Examples include the Historical Gazetteer of the United States and the Utah Atlas & Gazetteer.